Usage

 - Open file

-in PostgreSql installation directory - Change
+data\pg_hba.confin PostgreSql installation directory - Change

-and restart service withRestart-Service postgresql*
+METHODtotrustand restart service withRestart-Service postgresql* - Execute

-"alter user postgres with password '[my password]';" | psql -Upostgres
+"alter user postgres with password '[my password]';" | psql -Upostgres - Revert back

-and restart service
+data\pg_hba.confto METHODmd5and restart service

 - Open file